BentaherNoureddine/fast_api_learning/README.md

 *in my next project inshallah i will make a search for the libraries that i need for my project before i start developping my solution .

 *by the way i didn't forget about the feedback and the advices we got i will do that inshallah after finishing this little project , and we will also optimize and clean our code as possible as we can .

+*** let s complete our boring CRUD operations in hope we get some problems that we can learn from it .